userstyles-world/userstyles.world/privacy-policy.md

 _In Short: We aim to protect your personal information through a system of organizational and technical security measures._

 We have implemented appropriate technical and organizational security measures designed to protect the security of any personal information we process.
 However, please also remember that we cannot guarantee that the internet itself is 100% secure.
-Although we will do our best to protect your personal information, transmission of personal information to and from our Sites is at your own risk.
-You should only access the services within a secure environment.
+Although we will do our best to protect your personal information, transmission of personal information to and from our Site is at your own risk.
+You should only access the service within a secure environment.

 ## DO WE COLLECT INFORMATION FROM MINORS?